 Because of many things, Sinking Spring is a great place for families with children to consider.
 First of all, many other families with children live here, making Sinking Spring a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Sinking Spring has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Sinking Spring’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-As is often the case in a small village, Sinking Spring doesn't have a public transportation system that people use for their commute.
+Sinking Spring is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Sinking Spring ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 0.41% of people over 25 have a college degree.